-Teachers of primary students often have classroom reward systems, where students receive points for arriving to class on time, clearing up their workspace, and showing kindness towards others.
-Primary students are also introduced to more difficult skills, such as how to act in an emergency, through drills and games to practice emergency procedures.
+Teachers of primary students often have classroom reward systems, where students receive points for arriving on time, clearing up their workspace, and showing kindness towards others.
+Primary students are also introduced to more difficult skills, such as how to behave in an emergency, through drills and games to practise emergency procedures.

 For secondary students, schools often focus on preparing students to manage their study time, keep detailed study notes, and present themselves in a professional manner.
 Although these are study skills, they are also crucial to finding and keeping a job.
 Students are more likely to take these lessons seriously if they know that the skills they are learning are transferable to the real world.

 What can parents do?